Chargé de recherche CNRS

 - 2013: PhD from the Université Paris 7, where my thesis was conducted by Christian Blanchet and Catharina Stroppel.

-I have recently joined the editorial board of the Winter Braids lecture notes.
+I have joined the organizers teams for Winter Braids and Matemale Spring School.
+I have also recently joined the editorial board of the Winter Braids lecture notes.

 Projects